 - earlier than 3 business days after the delivery of the notice seeking a decision by deemed consent

 - later than 14 days after the required level of creditors requesting a physical meeting is reached

 The liquidator nominated by the company must also attend any physical meeting.
 The liquidator can appoint someone to attend for them instead.

 What happens at a virtual or physical meeting

 At the meeting the company's creditors can:

 - question company directors about the company's failure

-- suggest an alternative liquidator
+- suggest and appoint an alternative liquidator